-Goa is a travellers paradise, enticing tourists all over the year into its breathtaking beaches and panoramic landscape.
+Goa is a travelers paradise, enticing tourists all over the year into its breathtaking beaches and panoramic landscape.
 North Goa hosts Arpora Saturday Night Market, one of the most lively markets in India.
-It is a perfect place to spend a day full of fun, frolic and entertainment.
+It is a perfect place to spend a day full of fun, frolic, and entertainment.

 The shops are run by both the Indians and the Europeans.
-Multi-cuise food stalls, street shops and restaurants are its key attractions.
-Other shops are also in abundance selling dresses, home decor items, bags, jewellery, etc.
+Multi-cuisine food stalls, street shops, and restaurants are its key attractions.
+Other shops are also in abundance selling dresses, home decor items, bags, jewelry, etc.

 Police Bazaar, Shillong

-Junk jewelleries, colourful dresses, funky attires are key attractions for the young generations in Janpath market.
+Junk jewelry, colorful dresses, funky attires are key attractions for the young generations in the Janpath market.
 The shoppers crowd the food stalls and beverage shops after completing their purchase spree.

 Johari Bazaar, Jaipur

-Royal grandeur and charm, historical valour and architectural beauty are the treasures of Rajasthan tourism.
-Its capital city, Jaipur, upholds the pride with its magnificent palaces, monuments and curated gardens.
+Royal grandeur and charm, historical valor, and architectural beauty are the treasures of Rajasthan tourism.
+Its capital city, Jaipur, upholds the pride with its magnificent palaces, monuments, and curated gardens.
 Venturing around the city for shopping is a delightful experience.
-Johari Bazaar is the must visit in the city.
-It is one of the best markets in India, specializing in jewellery created from precious and semi-precious stones.
+Johari Bazaar is a must-visit in the city.
+It is one of the best markets in India, specializing in jewelry created from precious and semi-precious stones.